Atlanta in Logan County, Illinois — The American Midwest (Great Lakes)

 Erected by Atlanta, Illinois.

 Location.
-40° 15.65′ N, 89° 13.888′ W. Marker is in Atlanta, Illinois, in Logan County.
-Marker is on Southwest Arch Street south of SE Vine Street, on the right when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 40° 15.65′ N, 89° 13.888′ W. Marker was in Atlanta, Illinois, in Logan County.
+It was on Southwest Arch Street south of SE Vine Street, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 103 SW Arch St, Atlanta IL 61723, United States of America.
+Marker was at or near this postal address: 103 SW Arch St, Atlanta IL 61723, United States of America.
 Touch for directions.